-Table 4.10 in Annex 2 shows poverty rates, calculated at the 40%, 50%, 60% and 70% of the median equivalent household income.
-Comparing poverty rates produced by EUROMOD and Eurostat figures (Table 4.10 in Annex 2), we find that in 2016, 2017 EUROMOD overestimates significantly poverty at each poverty line.
-However, as far as the poverty rates calculated at the 60% and 70% of median equivalised income are concerned, EUROMOD poverty estimates are slightly closer to Eurostat estimates such that the ratio to the official external statistics equals 1.45 and 1.21 respectively.
+Table 4.10 in Annex 3 shows poverty rates, calculated at the 40%, 50%, 60% and 70% of the median equivalent household income.
+Comparing poverty rates produced by

+EUROMOD and Eurostat figures (Table 4.10 in Annex 3), we find that in 2014, 2015 the EUROMOD overestimates significantly poverty at each poverty line.
+However, as far as the poverty rates calculated at the 60% and 70% of median equivalised income are concerned, EUROMOD poverty estimates improve such that the ratio to the official external statistics equals 1.23 to 1.17 respectively.
 One of the reasons for overestimating the poorest poor might be the substantial undersimulation of various social benefits which would affect specifically the lower part of the income distribution (i.e regular benefit and regular child protection allowance).
+Moreover the home maintenance support underestimation can also contribute to explaining these results, since we can expect this benefit to be more concentrated in poorest households, it is therefore likely that the underestimation of both home maintenance benefits coverage and levels are overestimating disposable income at the bottom of the distribution.
 Further, overestimation of child raising support benefit might add to similar effects.

-Finally, looking at poverty rates by age groups, we find that EUROMOD significantly overestimates poverty (with 60% of median equivalised income as the poverty line) for both 2016 and 2017 for youth (aged 16-24) and prime age (25-49), and the eldest two categories (50-64 and 65+) poverty from 2016 to 2017.
+Finally, looking at poverty rates by age groups, we find that EUROMOD mostly overestimates poverty (with 60% of median equivalised income as the poverty line) for youth (aged 16-24) and prime age (25-49), and the eldest two categories (50-64 and 65+) poverty from 2014 to 2015.